 Introduction

-Ostertagia in animals is a genus of parasitic nematodes that primarily affect ruminants, causing severe parasitic gastritis.
+Ostertagia in animals is of nematodes that primarily affect small and large ruminants, causing severe parasitic gastritis.
 This condition is particularly prevalent in temperate climates and subtropical regions with winter rainfall.

 Hosts and Site of Infection